Adichunchanagiri Hills: Kalabhairaveshwara Temple

 Sri Kalabhairaveshwara is the Kshetra Palaka of Sri Adichunchanagiri Mahasamsthana Math.
 Lord Gangadhareshwara is the presiding deity.
 The Pancha Lingas, the Jwala Peetha, Sthambamba are all held in great reverence by the devotees.
 The peak point of the Giri (hillock) is known as Akasha Bhairava and the sacred pond by the temple is Bindu Sarovara.
-Two lakes have been built for the deepostava programmes.
+Two lakes have been built for the deepotsava programmes.
 The old Bindu Sarovara was also renovated as per agama tradition.